Desserts

 Stir in the milk all at once and mix until just combined.
 Then form into a loose ball and set aside.

-Prepare a dutch oven or skillet on the stove top.
-Add the blackberries, sugar, cinnamon, lemon juice, nutmeg, vanilla, and water to the dutch oven and heat until boiling, stirring a few times to make sure the berries are well coated in syrup.
+Prepare a Dutch oven or skillet on the stove top.
+Add the blackberries, sugar mixture, lemon juice, vanilla, and water to the Dutch oven and heat until boiling, stirring a few times to make sure the berries are well coated in syrup.

 Tear small pieces off of the dumpling dough ball and drop into the boiling fruit mixture.
-You want about 8-10 dumplings, and try not to crowd them too much in the pan.
+You want about 8-10 drop dumplings and try not to crowd them too much in the pan.

-Cover the pan or dutch oven and reduce heat to simmer.
+Cover the pan or Dutch oven and reduce heat to simmer.
 Cook for 25 minutes, without opening the lid, then remove the lid and check the dumplings for doneness with a tooth pick.
+This Dutch oven dessert can also be made over a campfire or on a grill or smoker.

 We hope you enjoyed this summertime treat.
 Thanks again for visiting Carne Diem.
 If you tried and enjoyed our recipe, please share with others.
 Also don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog, we love to see your pics!
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.